 Help Save Children in Zimbabwe

-Initially one of the most successful democracies in Africa, in 2000 Zimbabwe began a rapid decline toward economic and social meltdown.
+Initially one of the most successful democracies in Africa, in 2000 Zimbabwe began a rapid decline toward economic and social meltdown, along with massive food shortages that continue to this day.
 Zimbabwe’s children have suffered as a result, particularly, orphans, the poor and those affected and infected by HIV and AIDS.
-With the farm industry’s collapse, Zimbabwe has suffered massive food shortages since 2002, and families rely on food aid rations to survive.
+In September 2018, widespread cholera outbreaks spread throughout the country.
+The Ministry of Public Health and Population of reported nearly 5,500 suspected cases, including more than 2,100 children’s cases.
+750,000 children and adults are now at risk.

 The Challenge for Zimbabwe's Children

 Often lacking clean water, and surviving on what little food aid they receive, Zimbabwe’s children are desperate for your help.*

-- 85% of girls 15 and older are literate
+- 15% of girls 15 and older struggle to read and write

 - 25% of school-age children are out of school